nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 ```

 ### Creating a Controller
-We need to create a controller to define and handle the actions of our Todos REST API.
-Create a new file, `main.js`, in the `controllers` directory.
+Now, we need to create a controller.
+This controller will handle the routes of our Todos REST API (e.g. GET /todos, POST /todos).
+Create a new file, `main.js`, in the `controllers` directory with this code:

 ```js
 // controllers/main.js